Belbuca Generic Name & Formulations

 Addiction, abuse, and misuse.
 Risk evaluation and mitigation strategy (REMS).
 Life-threatening respiratory depression.
 Accidental exposure.
 Neonatal opioid withdrawal syndrome.
 Risks from concomitant use with benzodiazepines or other CNS depressants.

 Assess the potential need for access to naloxone when initiating and renewing therapy.
 Consider prescribing naloxone based on risk factors for overdose (eg, history of opioid use disorder, prior opioid overdose, household members or other close contacts at risk for accidental ingestion or overdose).
 Abuse potential (monitor).
 Life-threatening respiratory depression; monitor within first 24–72hrs of initiating therapy and following dose increases.
 Accidental exposure may cause fatal overdose (esp. in children).
 Sleep-related breathing disorders (including central sleep apnea (CSA), sleep-related hypoxemia); consider dose reduction if CSA develops.
 COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression; monitor and consider non-opioid analgesics.
-History of long QT syndrome; avoid.
-Hypokalemia, hypomagnesemia, unstable cardiac disease (eg, unstable atrial fibrillation, symptomatic bradycardia, unstable CHF, active MI); monitor ECG periodically.
 Adrenal insufficiency.
 Head injury.
 Increased intracranial pressure, brain tumors; monitor.
 Seizure disorders.
 CNS depression.
 Impaired consciousness, coma, shock; avoid.
 Biliary tract disease.
 Acute pancreatitis.
 Oral mucositis: use lower dose; monitor for toxicity.
 Drug abusers.
 Moderate or severe hepatic impairment.
 Hepatotoxicity: obtain baseline LFTs in at-risk patients and monitor during treatment.
+Risk of QT prolongation (esp. in those with hypokalemia, bradycardia, recent conversion from atrial fibrillation, CHF, digitalis therapy, baseline QT prolongation, subclinical long-QT syndrome, severe hypomagnesemia).
+Advise patients to obtain regular dental checkups during treatment.
 Reevaluate periodically.
 Avoid abrupt cessation.
 Elderly.
 Cachectic.
 Debilitated.
 Pregnancy; potential neonatal opioid withdrawal syndrome during prolonged use.
 Labor & delivery, nursing mothers: not recommended.

 Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, phenothiazines, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); reserve concomitant use in those for whom alternative options are inadequate; limit dosages/durations to minimum required; monitor closely; consider prescribing naloxone if concomitant use is warranted.
 Avoid concomitant Class 1A (eg, quinidine, procainamide, disopyramide) or Class III antiarrhythmics (eg, sotalol, amiodarone, dofetilide).
 During or within 14 days of MAOIs: not recommended.
 Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5-HT3 antagonists, mirtazapine, trazodone, tramadol, cyclobenzaprine, metaxalone, MAOIs, linezolid, IV methylene blue); monitor and discontinue if suspected.
 Avoid concomitant mixed agonist/antagonist and partial agonist opioids (eg, butorphanol, nalbuphine, pentazocine); may reduce effects and/or precipitate withdrawal symptoms.
 Potentiated by CYP3A4 inhibitors (eg, macrolides, azole antifungals, protease inhibitors).
 Antagonized by CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin).
 May antagonize diuretics; monitor.
 Paralytic ileus may occur with anticholinergics.
 Concomitant NNRTIs (eg, efavirenz, nevirapine, etravirine, delavirdine) or PIs (eg, atazanavir, ritonavir); monitor and adjust buprenorphine dose, if needed.

-Nausea, constipation, headache, vomiting, dizziness, somnolence; respiratory depression, severe hypotension, syncope, hypersensitivity reactions.
+Nausea, constipation, headache, vomiting, dizziness, somnolence; respiratory depression, severe hypotension, syncope, hypersensitivity reactions, dental adverse events (eg, tooth fracture, tooth loss).